 Sheet metal workers and others who might have metal objects such as shrapnel in their bodies may also require an x-ray prior to an MRI.
 Dyes used in tattoos may contain iron and could heat up during MRI, but this is rarely a problem.
-Tooth fillings and braces usually are not affected by the magnetic field but they may distort images of the facial area or brain, so the radiologist should be aware of them.
+Tooth fillings and braces are not usually affected by the magnetic field, but they may distort images of the facial area or brain, so the radiologist should be aware of them.

 - All persons entering the MRI room must fill in a MRI Safety questionnaire regarding their medical history to ensure it is safe to enter the magnetic field.